 Again, the primary security requirement of the primitive is that an adversary who sees only U and V's public keys should be unable to compute the shared field element.
-This requirement is conjectured to be equivalent to the requirement that the ECDHP is hard, - as shown in [BG04b, $\S A.1$].
+This requirement is equivalent to the requirement that the ECDHP is hard, as shown in [BG04b, §A.1].

-sSee [LMQ+98][LMQ+03] and [Men07] for a discussion of this conjecture the various security properties of MQV.
-Additional information on the elliptic curve MQV primitive can be found in ANSI X9.63 [X9.63].
+See [LMQ+03] and [Men07] for a discussion of the various security properties of MQV.
+Additional information on the elliptic curve MQV primitive can be found in ANS X9.63 [X9.63].